How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 wget https://archive.ubuntu.com/ubuntu/pool/main/g/glibc/multiarch-support_2.29-0ubuntu2_amd64.deb sudo dpkg -i multiarch-support_2.29-0ubuntu2_amd64.deb

-- This time, if you encounter the error (unable to install new version of ‘/usr/lib/x86_64-linux-gnu/libpng12.so.0’: No such file or directory), you should extract the deb package to the folder and add the relevant package to /opt/pt/bin/.
-To copy the libpng12.so.0 file;
+- This time, you will receive the error (unable to install the new version of ‘/usr/lib/x86_64-linux-gnu/libpng12.so.0’: No such file or directory).
+Now, extract the deb package to the folder and copy the libpng12.so.0 files to /opt/pt/bin/.

 mkdir cpt; dpkg -x libpng12-0_1.2.50-2+deb8u3_amd64.deb ./cpt cp ./cpt/lib/x86_64-linux-gnu/libpng12.so.0 /opt/pt/bin/